 How can Firms Grow and Compete on the Top 100 Brokers List?

-For those firms making waves with triple digit growth rates over the past three years, driving organic growth from acquired revenue will be paramount to continued success – if and when consolidation slows down.
-While most of the Top 100 list is made up of organizations poised to acquire, buying organizations that have implemented organic growth infrastructure is more the exception versus the norm.
-Many of the large institutional acquirers’ growth rates will likely plateau if deal flow slows down and the P&C market softens.
+While 45 of the 100 firms on the list announced an acquisition this year, buying organizations that have implemented an organic growth infrastructure is more the exception versus the norm.
+Thus, many of the large institutional acquirer’s growth rates will likely plateau if deal flow slows down and the P&C market softens.

 - Reassess your capital structure to build capacity and capital for growth.